Sonia Bermúdez (footballer)

-With previous passages for Rayo Vallecano, FC Barcelona, NWSL club Western New York Flash and Atlético Madrid, she won the women's Primera División seven consecutive times (three with Rayo Vallecano and four with Barcelona) from 2008–09 until 2014–15.
+In her playing career, Bermúdez began at her local club Rayo Vallecano, where she captured three consecutive league titles.
+She then joined FC Barcelona, adding four more successive league championships to her record, with a brief spell at NWSL side Western New York Flash in between.
+Bermúdez later enjoyed further success with Atlético Madrid before concluding her career at Levante.

+After retiring in 2020, Bermúdez began her coaching career with the U19 and U20 women's teams of Spain during which she won back-to-back Under-19 Championships in 2023 and 2024.
+In 2025, she became the national coach of the Spain women's senior team.

-Club career
+Playing career

 She played for Estudiantes Huelva before joining CE Sabadell in 2003.

 In seven years with Rayo Vallecano, she contributed to the club's first Spanish league trophy—scoring 22 goals throughout the 2008–09 season, ranking third at the top scorers table.

 She won the 2011–12 Primera División top scorer award with 38 goals for champions Barcelona.
 In 2012–13 Barcelona retained their title and Sonia scored 21 times to finish joint-top scorer with Rayo's Natalia Pablos.
 In 2014, she had a quick break at her Barcelona career when she joined the Western New York Flash from NWSL, returning to Barcelona for the 2014–15 season.

-In 2015, after four seasons at Barcelona – which included a passage in 2014 with the Western New York Flash from NWSL – she opted to join Atlético Madrid ahead of the 2015–16 season.
+In 2015, after four seasons at Barcelona – which included a stint in 2014 with the Western New York Flash from NWSL – she opted to join Atlético Madrid ahead of the 2015–16 season.

 International career

-In October 2002, Sonia was named in the Spanish squad for the 2003 UEFA Women's Under-19 Championship.
+In October 2002, Bermúdez was named to the Spanish squad for the 2003 UEFA Women's Under-19 Championship.

 A member of the senior Spanish national team, she scored against England and Northern Ireland at the UEFA Women's Euro 2009 qualifying.
-In Spain's first game of the UEFA Women's Euro 2013 qualifying campaign, Sonia was named to the squad and listed as an FC Barcelona player.
+In Spain's first game of the UEFA Women's Euro 2013 qualifying campaign, Bermúdez was named to the squad and listed as an FC Barcelona player.
 She scored the fourth goal in Spain's 10–1 win in Turkey.

-In June 2013, national team coach Ignacio Quereda named Sonia in his squad for the UEFA Women's Euro 2013 finals in Sweden.
+In June 2013, national team coach Ignacio Quereda named Bermúdez in his squad for the UEFA Women's Euro 2013 finals in Sweden.

 She was part of Spain's squad at the 2015 FIFA Women's World Cup in Canada.

+Managerial career

+Spain Women's U19 and Spain Women's U20

+In 2022, following her retirement as a player, Bermúdez became head coach of both the Spain U-19 side and the U-20 side.
+She achieved considerable success with the U-19 who won back-to-back UEFA Women’s Under-19 Championships in 2023 and 2024 under her leadership.

+Her U-20 tenure was more mixed.
+While her U-20 team competed, they were unable to capture a world title; in the 2024 U-20 Women’s World Cup, Spain exited at the quarter-final stage after a defeat to Japan.